LisiLisenok/Chime/howto.md

 	"operation": "create",
 	"name": "scheduler name:timer name",
 	"description": {},
-	"state": "running, paused or completed",
-	"maximum count": "Integer, maximum number of fires", "publish": "Boolean, if true message to be published and to be sent otherwise", "start time": {
+	"state": "running, paused or completed, default is running", "maximum count": "Integer, maximum number of fires, default is unlimited", "publish": "Boolean, if true message to be published and to be sent otherwise, default is false", "start time": {
  		"seconds": "Integer",
  		"minutes": "Integer",